Screening For Potential Spin-Offs: Walt Disney

 Studio Entertainment

 Management has created a gold mine with the acquisitions of Marvel and Lucas films.
-The company's ability to monetize these assets with years worth of content and mechanizing has been astonishing.
+The company's ability to monetize these assets with years' worth of content and mechanizing has been astonishing.
 Revenue was up 28% for 2016 while EBITDA reached $2.83 billion or 34% growth.

 According to Motion Pictures Association of America, the global box office for all films around the world reached an addressable market of $38.6 billion.
-Disney has captured 9.5% market share and is expanding rapidly.
-Even Sony (SNE) wanted Marvel Studios to produce Spider-Man Homecoming, which tells me the moat like characteristics of the processes in place at the studio level.
+Disney has captured a 9.5% market share and is expanding rapidly.
+Even Sony (SNE) wanted Marvel Studios to produce Spider-Man Homecoming, which tells me the moat-like characteristics of the processes in place at the studio level.

 Exhibit 8: Peer Group Analysis